BryanWongCK/OCR-Translator/README.md

 ```
 The output will be in the `dist\` folder.

-Or `Build and Run` from Visual Studio using the provided slnx file
+Or select either `Release` or `Release Rapid` configuration and `Build` from Visual Studio using the provided slnx file.

 ## ⚠️ Known Issues
 - Windows scaling causes wrong capture regions